jaepark23/schrodinger/README.md

 - Sklearn
 - BeautifulSoup
 ## What I did/learned
-- Building a neural network from scratch
+- Built a neural network from scratch
-- Utilziing machine learning techniques such as regularization, feature engineering, feature selection
+- Utilized machine learning techniques such as regularization, feature engineering, feature selection
-- Data collection
+- Collected data from a variety of different sources
-- Data cleanup/feature engineering
+- Cleaned up data and engineered custom features
 ## Results
 - Currently predicts on a ~70% clip
 ## Future